It’s the struggle of a lifetime trying to spark interest in your cybersecurity awareness training—trust us, we know.

 Qualm their concerns by leveraging bite-size lesson plans.
 Explain to your team how one module could be completed in just 30 minutes— a lot less taxing of a commitment than they might assume.

-Security Awareness Program Owners (SAPO) could even leverage creative awareness training modules like our Campaign in a Box, which provides inspiring emails, quick instant messaging reminders, and other tiny drips of content that help maintain that learner’s mindset on a micro level.
+Security Awareness Program Owners could even leverage creative awareness training modules like our Campaign in a Box, which provides inspiring emails, quick instant messaging reminders, and other tiny drips of content that help maintain that learner’s mindset on a micro level.

 5. Repeat Your Message Frequently

 Speaking of tiny reminders, sharing bite-sizable educational material often keeps your company’s security top-of-mind.
 Remember to keep your reminders short and sweet and to maintain an appropriate cadence to avoid overwhelm.
 Explore the concept of “nudging,” or gently guiding your team towards security awareness, for some creative ideas.

 Now...
 There's a huge caveat here.
 Be careful not to nag your team into caring about your security or completing security training if they’ve fallen behind.
 No one wants a guilt trip!

 Instead, offer frequent encouragement and empowerment!
 Cheering your team on with repeated reinforcement promotes positivity around your program instead of negativity and dread.